bernardgut/seafile-docker/README.md

 * At this moment most seafile scripts (which are located in `/usr/local/share/seafile/scripts` directory) aren't working properly, but I do not think that they are to usefull for this image (scripts `seaf-fsck.sh` and `seaf-gc.sh` are working correctly and also avaliable as `/usr/local/bin/seafile-fsck` and `/usr/local/bin/seafile-gc`).

-* This image confugure sqlite-based Seafile server installation.
-If you want to run Seafile server witn MySQL\MariaDB, then you can configure it manually, or say to me about it and I'll add such configuration option.
+* On your proxy, you might experience read errors such as ` [error] 4766#4766: *2 open()  "<seafile_dir>/seafile-server/seahub/media/avatars/default.png"  failed (2: No such file or directory) `.
+That is because `seafile-server/seahub/media/avatars` is a symlink to `/home/seafile/seahub-data/avatars`, which exists only in the container.
+To fix this simply fix the link with a relative one: In `<seafile_dir>/seafile-server-seahub/media` do `ln -s ../../../seahub-data/avatars avatars`.

 ## License

-This Dockerfile and scripts are released under [MIT License](https://github.com/VGoshev/seafile-docker/blob/master/LICENSE).
+This Dockerfile and scripts are released under [MIT License](https://github.com/bernardgut/seafile-docker/blob/master/LICENSE).
+All credits go to [VGoshev](https://github.com/VGoshev/seafile-docker) for the original idea.

 [Seafile](https://github.com/haiwen/seafile/blob/master/LICENSE.txt) and [Alpine Linux](https://www.alpinelinux.org/) have their own licenses.